zeecodeio/system-modeling/README.md

 # System Modeling

+Open to changes and collaborations; WIP

+## References

+- PUC Minas - Arquitetura de Software Distribuido | Distributed Software Architecture
+- Neal Ford
+- Mark Richards
+- Simon Brown
+- Chris Richardson
+- ChatGPT and Claude.ai(reviewed but still may have some hallucinations)
+- ...

 ## 1. Introduction

 Work Contextualization: Describe the project, its area or context, and the problem it aims to solve, including its motivation.